Carter-Ruck: Trafigura

 Carter-Ruck was instructed by commodities trader Trafigura over press coverage relating to the discharge of oil 'slops' from a Trafigura-chartered tanker in Ivory Coast in 2006.

-Libel proceedings were brought against the BBC in 2009 after a broadcast of the current affairs programme Newsnight suggested that Trafigura's actions caused a number of deaths, miscarriages and serious injuries.
+Libel proceedings were brought against the BBC in 2009 after a broadcast of the current affairs programme Newsnight suggested that Trafigura's actions had caused a number of deaths, miscarriages and serious injuries.
 The BBC went on to broadcast an apology as the opening item on Newsnight.
 The BBC also apologised in a Statement in Open Court.

 Corrections concerning Trafigura were also published by The Times, The Independent, and The Guardian.

 In September 2009, The Guardian reported that Carter-Ruck demanded it delete published articles relating to the Trafigura toxic oil disaster, saying it was "gravely defamatory" and "untrue" to say that Trafigura's waste had been dumped cheaply and could have caused deaths and serious injuries.
 The Guardian later reported that Trafigura agreed to pay compensation to 31,000 West African victims.
 The Guardian also alleged that other media outlets in the Netherlands and Norway were also threatened with gagging orders.

 These turned out to be NRK in Norway, and De Volkskrant and Greenpeace in the Netherlands.

 In October 2009, The Guardian published an article stating that it had been prevented from reporting on a parliamentary matter, being "forbidden from telling its readers why the paper is prevented – for the first time in memory – from reporting parliament.
 Legal obstacles, which cannot be identified, involve proceedings, which cannot be mentioned, on behalf of a client who must remain secret.
 The only fact The Guardian can report is that the case involves the London solicitors Carter-Ruck."
 The paper further claimed that this case appears "to call into question privileges guaranteeing free speech established under the 1688 Bill of Rights".

 The question subject to the gagging order was from Paul Farrelly, MP for Newcastle-under-Lyme: